stonesan101/MHR-Damage/README.md

 # MHR-Damage
-Monster Hunter Rise Damage Calculations
+**MHR Sunbreak Damage Optimizer**
 A site designed to be capable of answering any optimization questions someone might have.
 Many unique features including Automatically setting a build from a TA wiki set builder URL.

 While making a set on the [MHR TA Wiki Set Builder](https://mhrise.wiki-db.com/sim/?hl=en) every time you hit search it encodes all your currently selected skills and skill levels into the url.
 So after you make your set you can copy that url and paste it into the appropriate input to automatically set all relevant skills in the calculator.

-**Total/Effective Damage** - If an attack hits more then one time per use these columns will include every tic, while the others give the damage for only a single hit.
+**Effective Damage** - If an attack hits more then one time per use the Effective Damage column will include every tic, while the others give the damage for only a single hit.
+This column uses EFR and EFE for its output.

 **Combo Creation** - Set your own combos to allow you to have a better idea on the overall impact a skill makes.
 This even removes sharpness when appropriate